OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Columbia Newton Ridge Plus Waterproof

-The Columbia Newton Ridge Plus hiking boots are a popular pair of women’s boots (the men’s version is the Plus II).
-Like most other Columbia hiking shoes and boots, this pair is lightweight but still durable enough to hold up to the elements.
+The Columbia Newton Ridge Plus is a popular pair of women’s hiking boots (the men’s version is the Plus II).
+Like most other Columbia hiking shoes, they are lightweight hiking boots but still durable enough to hold up to the elements.

 I really like just how versatile these boots are.
 The rubber outsole is substantial enough to provide a good grip, but they also look great, and I’ve worn them a few times casually.